 It sounds so obvious but even I find myself forgetting sometimes the tremendous damage the UV rays can have on our skin.
 But if there is one beauty advice you will get from any expert, it will always be the same.
 Start wearing SPF.

 Many skincare brands have also started to include SPF in their creams and foundation (even though I prefer to have it separately, but that is a topic for a whole article on its own).
-So look around and try different ones, I’ll list some of my favourites below, but start wearing sunscreen.
+But if you haven´t already it´s time to start wearing sunscreen.
 And please also remember the rest of the family and not just yourself.
 It is scientifically documented that the sun exposure we get as kids and in young adulthood is what makes the most damage to our skin, but it only shows up years later.
 So those pigment spots on your face that came out of nowhere, well think again, they came because you didn’t wear SPF as a child.
 Many articles today are mentioning the importance of using sunscreen every day and this is resonating with all of us.
 If I look at my friends, we are parenting completely different than our parents were, and we almost all rub SPF 50+ on our kids face before we take them to daycare.
 This just wasn’t the norm back in the days, which is also the reason why there was a big increase in the beauty industry revenue when baby boomers all of the sudden realised they needed anti-aging skincare to turn back the clock on the damage that had already been done.

 Anyways, hope you learned a thing or two, and that this article will make you think twice before leaving the house without applying a SPF.

 SHOP THE ONLY APPROVED SUNSCREEN BY US.